 Before each offer round, there is a temporary locked period when universities and TAFEs select successful applicants.
 After each offer round, Change of Preference will reopen until the next lock period.

 If you have not paid your processing fees in full, your application and any changes to your preference list will not be considered for selection by the universities or TAFEs on your list.

 No, if you are happy and confident with the original list of courses that you selected through VTAC, then you do not have to make any changes to your preference list.

 If you have met the prerequisites and selection requirements you may add that course to your list of preferences.
 It is important to note that if you have not met the prerequisites and selection requirements you will not be considered for a course offer.
 We recommend that you only add and reorder your preferences of courses for which you are eligible.

 VTAC provides prompts to applicants ensuring that they check their details carefully.
 For example, if you apply for a course that requires you to have submitted an extra requirement, such as a folio, VTAC will ask you whether you have done this.
 Please refer to the VTAC website to ensure you have completed any necessary extra requirements.

 Prerequisites refer to studies you must have completed to be eligible for a course.
-This information can be found on an RMIT course page under Entry Requirements or on the VTAC website.
+This information can be found on an RMIT course page under the Admissions subheading, or on the VTAC website.

 Selection tasks might include: